lazarus4/Beforth/architecture/VM.md

 - 110s = ajump: k12/k28 = absolute PC
 - 111s = acall: k12/k28 = absolute PC

 The *s* bit indicates instruction size.
 If '1', 16-bit immediate data follows.
 This covers most literals.
-Extremely large literals can be formed by compiling 28-bit literal and an additional *xlit* opcode to shift in the remaining 4 bits.
+Extremely large literals can be formed by compiling a 28-bit literal and an additional *xlit* opcode to shift in the remaining 4 bits.

 The assembler uses blank delimited tokens to assemble the instructions.
 Tokens are looked up in a wordlist and executed, or converted to a number.
 The token names are listed below: